sugrasym/High-Albedo/README.md

 * More complex NPC interactions / standings.
 * Mobile mining (aka mining with guns) on asteroids that haven't had a mine built.
 * Wider variety of asteroids and minerals, ideally revamping the economy to require all of them.
 * Improved collision detection.
-I want as close to pixel-perfect as possible.
+I want as close to pixel-perfect as possible. - IN PROGRESS
 * Additional campaigns.
 This is subject to further design.
 * Additional factions.